Jewish Care Updated Communication: Coronavirus

 We are continuing to follow strict UK government guidelines around social distancing in our Independent Living facilities.

-From Saturday 4th July 2020 government guidance states that two households will be able to meet up in any setting (indoors & outdoors), with appropriate social distancing measures in place.
+Government guidance currently states that two households will be able to meet up in any setting (indoors and outdoors), with appropriate social distancing measures in place.

 In addition to members of their existing ‘support bubble’, Independent Living tenants will be able to receive visits inside their apartment from groups of family members or friends who live together in the same household.
 The mixing of multiple households visiting together is still not permitted.